NumPy Notebook

 a[np.argsort(a)] # same as np.sort(a)

-argsort is useful when you need to sort a second array in the same order:
+argsort is useful when you want to sort a second array in the same order:

 names = np.array(['D', 'B', 'C', 'A', 'E'])